Klug76/AmazonGameCircle-ANE/README.md

   1. Select File>PublishSettings>Flash>ActionScript 3.0 Settings
   2. Select External Library Path
   3. Click Browseto SWC File
-  4. Select the Mopub.swc
+  4. Select the AmazonGameCircle.swc

 In Flash Builder 4.5:

   1. Goto Project Properties
   2. Select Action Script Build Path
   3. Select Add Swc
-  4. Navigate to Mopub.swc and choose External Library type
+  4. Navigate to AmazonGameCircle.swc and choose External Library type

 In FlashDevelop:

-  1. Copy the Mopub.swc file to your project folder.
+  1. Copy the AmazonGameCircle.swc file to your project folder.
   2. In the explorer panel, right click the .swc and select Add to Library.
   3. Right-click the swc file in the explorer, choose Options, and select External Library